 Yes, the bass slightly lacks that punch, but the overall sound comes out to be very enjoyable.

-So, we did like the overall sound quality, but it’s also true that people who don’t prefer bass or want a balanced sound quality might end up not liking the Buds Z2.
+So, we did like the overall sound quality, but it’s true that people who don’t prefer bass or want a balanced sound quality might end up disliking the Buds Z2.

 ANC is the most highlighted feature of the Buds Z2, but we have mixed feelings about it.